 - The Green Gallery: A stunning picture and mirror gallery with 70 pieces of art on display.

-When visiting the Residence, give yourself at least 3 to 4 hours to see everything!
+Claire’s Tip: When visiting the Residence, give yourself at least 3 to 4 hours to see everything!
 The audio guide is very detailed, and there’s a lot to look at.

-Cuvilliés Theatre
+Tour the Cuvilliés Theatre

 Located in the same complex as the Munich Residenz, the jaw-droppingly beautiful Cuvilliés Theatre was built by François Cuvilliés the Elder 1751 to 1755.
 It was built as the “new opera house” for Elector Maximillian Joseph III.

-The building housing the original theatre was destroyed by an Allied bombing raid in 1944.
+The building housing the original Rococo theatre was destroyed by an Allied bombing raid in 1944.
 Luckily for us, all of the original woodwork was moved to a safe location beforehand so what you see in the theatre today is mostly original.

-You only need 15 to 20 minutes to look around the theatre, so the 5 Euro admission may seem a bit steep.
+Claire’s Tip: You only need 15 to 20 minutes to look around the theatre, so the 5 Euro admission may seem a bit steep.
 It’s so worth it though!

-The Hofgarten (“Court Garden”) was formerly part of the Munich Residenz.
-The garden was built in the 17th century in the style of Italian Renaissance gardens.
 It’s the perfect spot to relax on a sunny day, as it’s still within the boundaries of the Old Town but is far enough from the city center that not as many come here.

-Viktualienmarkt (Victuals Market)
+Eat Your Way Around the Viktualienmarkt (Victuals Market)

 What began as a small farmers market in the 1700’s is now Munich’s main market.
 There are lots of stalls selling local meats, cheeses, and all the fresh produce you could possibly need.
-In the center of the Viktualienmarkt is a beer garden, which is packed during the warmer months.

 If you’re traveling on a budget or simply don’t feel like eating in a restaurant, come to the Viktualienmarkt for picnic supplies!
 There are also plenty of stalls selling pre-made meals like soups, bratwurst, and so on.
-The market is open every day but Sunday and everyone is very friendly.

 There are six main breweries in Munich, but the Hofbräuhaus (“Royal Court Brew House”) is the best known.
 When the beer hall opened in 1607, only the royal family and their guests were let inside.